SAP-archive/teched2021-INT360/exercises/ex1/README.md

 The first exercise will introduce you to a new feature in Data Attribute Recommendation: the newly added model template for regression.
-In this exercise, we will leverage the Python SDK for Data Attribute Recommendation to predict prices for products based on product attributes.
+In this exercise, we will leverage the Python SDK for Data Attribute Recommendation to predict real estate prices based on historical real estate sale data.

 *Make sure you have fulfilled the prerequisites listed in the main [README](/README.md).*